 What happens if you pretend rotten bubble debt and rotten bubble-asset values are real?
 You are committed to a fantasy which promises to bring poverty and ruin on a magnificent scale.
 Do we know anybody like this?

 Yes, we do.
-Say hello to Japan — 20 years after the great real estate bubble.
+Look at Japan — 20 years after their great real estate bubble.
 If we fail to liquidate our rotten debt, we will relive their paralysis.
 They have endured 20 years of torture by preserving rotten debt.

 What has become of Japan in the years since the end of their mammoth real estate bubble?
 Japan has had 20 years of zombie paralysis.
 The heavy weight of rotten bubble debt is still strangling them today.
 No, it’s worse.
 Their massive monetary and fiscal policy interventions have radically added to their debt balances.
 And the result?
 The Japanese economy has had zero growth in 20 years.
 Nothing.
 Zero.
 Completely useless.
 Does anybody argue in favor of a policy of no-growth for 20 years?
 Should we use massive fiscal and monetary intervention to increase debt when we are in a debt crisis?
 Does the drunk need a drink?

-The wayward pathetic Japanese eat sleep and die in Mr. Wolf’s stinking cave.
+The wayward pathetic Japanese eat sleep and suffer in Mr. Wolf’s stinking cave.
 Welcome to the land of feces and maggots.
-You will learn to appreciate the smell.

 Mr. Wolf’s dismissal of Mr. Mellon’s cure proves there is some kind of hysteria-inducing Kool-Aid-drunk depraved group-think destroying the intelligence of Progressive economists.
 They know nothing and cannot lead.

 What should they learn?
-It isn’t the monetary policy of low interest rates.
-It isn’t the fiscal policy of deficit spending.
+The cure isn’t the monetary policy of low interest rates.
+The cure isn’t the fiscal policy of deficit spending.
 It’s the debt policy.
 The choice is simple.
 Liquidate rotten debt or go zombie.

 Debt policy determines your success or failure after a financial crisis.
 All else is footnotes, forgery, imbecility.
 And what is the right debt policy?
 Liquidate.
 Liquidate.
 Liquidate.